Tuesday 4 December 2018, 13:15-14:45, Room Wisla

 What are the impacts of 1,5°C and avoided risks on ecosystems and human well-being compared to 2°C?
 What cooperative actions are needed to communicate, mitigate, adapt and reduce risks?
 How can we better align Climate Action with 2030 Agenda?
 How do we finance climate resilient development?

-The event will be forward-thinking and stimulate discussion about the outcomes of the IPCC Special report on Global Warming of 1.5 ºC (SR15) and the upcoming UN Global Sustainable Development Report (GSDR) to be released in 2019.
-The GSDR Report will provide guidance on the state of global sustainable development from a scientific perspective towards the implementation of the 2030 Agenda.
+The event was forward-thinking and stimulated discussion about the outcomes of the IPCC Special report on Global Warming of 1.5 ºC (SR15) and the UN Global Sustainable Development Report (GSDR) to be released in 2019 to provide guidance on the state of global sustainable development from a scientific perspective towards the implementation of the 2030 Agenda.

 SR15 focuses on key issues that will guide negotiations for the implementation of the Paris Agreement by Parties.
 The SR15 report deals with the requirements to limit warming to 1.5°C (mitigation pathways), the impacts of 1.5°C of warming compared to 2°C and higher, the global response to climate change and how to strengthen these (mitigation and adaptation options) and the efforts to eradicate poverty.

-Our panelists will address questions related to these two reports and discuss how to increase cooperation and ambition among countries with the aim to support action based on the best available scientific knowledge.
-The event will also discuss how new scientific knowledge on different mitigation pathways can guide Green Climate Fund projects on the ground and contribute to policy for the implementation of long-term sustainable decisions, from local to regional levels.
-Additionally, the event will aim to identify how we can strengthen regional niches, specifically small island developing states (such as the Caribbean region), possible synergies and trade-offs to implement the Paris Agreement and the 2030 Agenda.
+Our panelists addressed questions related to these two reports and discuss how to increase cooperation and ambition among countries with the aim to support action based on the best available scientific knowledge.
+The event also discussed how new scientific knowledge on different mitigation pathways can guide Green Climate Fund projects on the ground and contribute to policy for the implementation of long-term sustainable decisions, from local to regional levels.
+Additionally, the event aimed to identify how we can strengthen regional niches, specifically small island developing states (such as the Caribbean region), possible synergies and trade-offs to implement the Paris Agreement and the 2030 Agenda.

 (click on the titles to download the PDF files)